 - Individuals who are dating or engaged

-If Violence Is Not Directed Toward the Child, Are Courts Still Reluctant to Award Custody?
+If Violence is Not Directed Toward the Child, Are Courts Still Reluctant to Award Custody?

-If a child witnesses one parent abusing the other, but that parent has never hit or was otherwise directly violent toward the child, courts will still exercise extreme caution in a custody or visitation proceeding.
+If a child witnesses one parent abusing the other, but that parent has never hit or been otherwise directly violent toward the child, courts will still exercise extreme caution in a custody or visitation proceeding.

 This is not only an abundance of caution revolving around speculation that the violence may later be redirected at the child.
 There is also a large concern from the courts that children who are in the presence of abuse will grow up to become abusers themselves.